AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with local SSDs.md

     -   To ensure data availability, we recommend that you implement data redundancy at the application layer.
 You can use deployment sets to distribute ECS instances across multiple physical servers to implement high availability and disaster recovery.
 For more information, see [Create a deployment set](/intl.en-US/Elasticity/Deployment sets/Create a deployment set.md).
     -   If your applications do not have data reliability architectures, we recommend that you use cloud disks or the backup service in your ECS instances for data reliability.
 For more information, see [Cloud disks](/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md) or [What is Hybrid Backup Recovery?](/intl.en-US/Product Introduction/What is Hybrid Backup Recovery?.md).
-    -   If your applications do not have data reliability architectures, we recommend that you use cloud disks or the backup service in your ECS instances for data reliability.
-For more information, see [Cloud disks](/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md).
 -   Operations on an instance with local SSDs may affect the data stored on the local SSDs.
 For more information, see [Impacts of instance operations on data stored on local disks](/intl.en-US/Block Storage/Block Storage overview/Local disks.md).

 ## i3, instance family with local SSDs

 i3 is in invitational preview.
-To use i3, [提交工单](https://selfservice.console.aliyun.com/ticket/createIndex)[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm)submit a ticket.
+To use i3, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features: